Frequently Asked Questions

 Can funerals be held at Dunsford United Church?

 Dunsford United Church is known to all the local funeral homes.
 We do our best to support people in this difficult time of need.
-Call Sharon to discuss a funeral, memorial or celebration of life service.
+Call the minister to discuss a funeral, memorial or celebration of life service.